automation-tasks-rs/cargo-auto/README.md

 [comment]: # (lmake_lines_of_code end)

-cargo auto - automation tasks written in Rust language
+cargo-auto : automation tasks written in Rust language for the build process of rust projects

 ## Try it